 At House of Uniforms, we offer a massive selection of products from various brands & manufacturers.
-As sizing often varies between clothing brands, we want to help make sure you get the perfect fit.
+As sizing usually varies between manufacturers, we want to help make sure you get the perfect fit.

-To help you out, we've included product-specific sizing details on each product page.
+To help you out, we've included product-specific sizing information on each product page.

 You'll find this info in the last image tile or anywhere you see this symbol :